bright/new-www/content/faqs/what-does-the-recruitment-interview-look-like-career-10.md

 slug: what-does-the-recruitment-interview-look-like
 question: What does the recruitment interview look like?
 answer: >-
-  At the interview, you will meet with a recruiter and a software developer.
+  At the interview, you will meet with recruiters and a software developer.

   Naturally, if you apply for a non-developer position, then you will meet with another bright representative according to your job profession e.g. a product designer or a project manager.